owencraston/owencraston.github.io/src/data/blog/post-2/index.md

 queue.add(9)
 println(queue) // [2, 3, 4, 9]
 ```
-by implementing the interface `Queue` we no longer have access to the methods `push` and `pop` like we did in the `stack` example above.
+By implementing the interface `Queue`, there will no longer be access to the methods `push` and `pop` like there were in the `stack` example above.

 ### Queue Methods and Runtimes
 | Action                                                  | Method                                     | Runtime |